inaka/android_guidelines/README.md

 Use observers when is strongly necessary and avoid their concatenation.

 #### Testing
-Use always JUnit, try to test most of algorithmic stuff and be careful testing UI behaviour.
+Use always `JUnit`, try to test most of algorithmic stuff and be careful testing UI behaviour.

 #### Libraries development
 * No launcher activities.